Jakob-Peters/Project-WebAdView/readme.md

 ## Overview
 Project AdView is a SwiftUI-based demo app that showcases how to display ad content in a privacy-compliant way using the Didomi consent management SDK.
 Ad units are rendered in `WKWebView` components and will only load after the user has given consent, ensuring that no consent notices appear inside the ad views themselves.

+## Still in Development
+- **Accurate Viewability Measurement in WebAdView:**
+    Currently, the DOM within the WebAdView can only reference the ad's own view.
+This results in viewability tracking always reporting 100% viewable, regardless of the WebAdView's actual visibility on the device screen.
+Improving this to reflect true on-screen viewability is an ongoing task.

 ## Key Features
 - **Consent-Gated Ad Loading:** WebAdViews are only loaded after Didomi consent is given.
 - **Advanced Lazy Loading System:** Sophisticated lazy loading manages ad lifecycle based on scroll position, with configurable fetch/display/unload thresholds, throttled updates, and optional bi-directional unloading for optimal performance.